Ángel Cabrera (academic)

-Ángel Cabrera Izquierdo (born August 5, 1967) is a Spanish-American academic.
-He is the 12th and current president of the Georgia Institute of Technology.
-Previously, he was the president of George Mason University and of the Thunderbird School of Global Management, and the former dean of IE Business School.
-His scholarship includes work on learning, management and leadership.
+Ángel Cabrera Izquierdo (born August 5, 1967) is a Spanish-American academic and the first Spanish-born president of an American university.
+He is the 12th and former president of the Georgia Institute of Technology and the incoming president and CEO of the Aspen Institute.
+Previously, he was the president of George Mason University and the Thunderbird School of Global Management and the dean of IE Business School.
+His scholarship includes work on learning, management, and leadership.
+He became president of the Georgia Institute of Technology in 2019.

-On June 13, 2019, Cabrera was announced as the new President at the Georgia Institute of Technology, a post he assumed on September 1, 2019.
-Cabrera is the first Spanish-born president of an American university.

 Early life and education

 Cabrera was born in Madrid, the second of four brothers.
-He received his telecommunications engineering degree (equivalent to an undergraduate and masters in electrical and computer engineering in the American system) at Universidad Politécnica de Madrid, and earned his M.S. and Ph.D. in cognitive psychology from Georgia Institute of Technology as a Fulbright Scholar.
+He became a first-generation college student, as his parents were not permitted to pursue a college education in Francoist Spain, which ended during Cabrera's childhood.
+He received his telecommunications engineering degree (equivalent to an undergraduate and master's degree in electrical and computer engineering in the American system) at Universidad Politécnica de Madrid, and he earned his M.S. and Ph.D. in cognitive psychology from the Georgia Institute of Technology as a Fulbright Scholar.

-He joined the faculty of IE Business School in 1998 and was dean from 2000 to 2004.
-He was appointed President of Thunderbird School of Global Management in 2004 and President of George Mason University in 2012.
+After graduating from Georgia Tech, Cabrera returned to Spain as a consultant for Accenture.
+He joined the faculty of IE Business School in Madrid in 1998 and was dean from 2000 to 2004.
+He then moved back to the United States and was appointed president of Thunderbird School of Global Management from July 1, 2004 and president of George Mason University from July 1, 2012.